You are here: Products\Proteins\Trefoil Factor 1 Human E. coli:

 Reconstitution

-Store lyophilized protein at –20°C. Lyophilized protein remains stable until the expiry date when stored at –20°C. Aliquot reconstituted protein to avoid repeated freezing/thawing cycles and store at –80°C for long term storage.
-Reconstituted protein can be stored at 4°C for a limited period of time; it does not show any change after one week at 4°C.
+Store the lyophilized protein at -80 °C. Lyophilized protein remains stable until the expiry date when stored at -80 °C. Aliquot reconstituted protein to avoid repeated freezing/thawing cycles and store at -80 °C for long term storage.
+Reconstituted protein can be stored at 4 °C for a week.

 Quality Control Test